idigitalusa/aws-bootcamp-cruddur-2023/journal/week2.md

 tracer = trace.get_tracer("tracer.name.here")

-Instrument our backend flask application to use Open Telemetry (OTEL) with Honeycomb.io as the provider Run queries to explore traces within Honeycomb.io Instrument AWS X-Ray into backend flask application Configure and provision X-Ray daemon within docker-compose and send data back to X-Ray API Observe X-Ray traces within the AWS Console
+Instrument our backend flask application to use Open Telemetry (OTEL) with Honeycomb.io as the provider comleted and checked Run queries to explore traces within Honeycomb.io completed and worked in the code
-Integrate Rollbar for Error Logging
+Instrument AWS X-Ray into backend flask application

+completed in the code but not in aws

+Configure and provision X-Ray daemon within docker-compose and send data back to X-Ray API not completed in aws Observe X-Ray traces within the AWS Console not completed in aws Integrate Rollbar for Error Logging completed and tesetd and got the hellow world Trigger an error an observe an error with Rollbar can not sync with rollbar though link is working

-Trigger an error an observe an error with Rollbar Install WatchTower and write a custom logger to send application log data to CloudWatch Log group
+Install WatchTower and write a custom logger to send application log data to CloudWatch Log group

+completed in code but not in aws